 Tour Mom's favorite destination, virtually

 If you don't have videos to help you relive your family vacations, you can opt to visit Mom's favorite vacation spots onilne.
-If Mom was moved by majestic mountains, take a .
-Or if a warmer climate was more her speed, follow the Saint Lucia Tourism Authority's () Instagram miniseries, providing a unique look at Saint Lucian culture.
-It's also fun to utilize the of virtual maps to tour the cities she loved most.
+If Mom was moved by majestic mountains, take a trip to the Alps.
+Or if a warmer climate was more her speed, follow the Saint Lucia Tourism Authority's (@travelsaintlucia) Instagram miniseries, providing a unique look at Saint Lucian culture.
+It's also fun to utilize the Google Street View of virtual maps to tour the cities she loved most.

 Create Mom's top 50 playlist

 Whether she sang at the kitchen sink, never missed an opportunity to attend a concert or just listened to the radio while driving, Mom definitely had her favorite songs.
 Involve family and friends through social media, asking them to share the songs they know Mom loved or tunes that remind them of her the most.
-Once you've compiled a playlist (try using Spotify or YouTube), you can share with friends or even host a virtual dance party in Mom's honor..
+Once you've compiled a playlist (try using Spotify or YouTube), you can share with friends or even host a virtual dance party in Mom's honor.
+Here are some songs to get you started.

 Host a tribute video watch party

-If your mom has a tribute video on DignityMemorial.com (.)
+If your mom has a tribute video on DignityMemorial.com (search for her life story here), schedule a watch party with family and friends to share your favorite moments with Mom.
+(You can try Facebook's Watch Party feature.)
 If you don't have a tribute video, those old reel-to-reel movies and VHS tapes can be easily remastered for display across digital devices by local services.
 Drop off the film and tapes, and they'll take care of the rest.
-If you have a faded or damaged photo, or even one that's just too small for display, commission a local graphic designer to turn it into a beautiful piece of digitally painted art that can be printed and shared.), schedule a watch party with family and friends to share your favorite moments with Mom.
-(You can try
+If you have a faded or damaged photo, or even one that's just too small for display, commission a local graphic designer to turn it into a beautiful piece of digitally painted art that can be printed and shared.

 Livestream from Mom's final resting place

 If the cemetery is open to the public but gathering in large numbers isn't possible, consider sharing your private visit via Facebook Live.
 You can create a memorable event with a simple reading, or schedule something more elaborate like a dove release.
-Contact yourto help organize a unique remembrance.
+Contact your local Dignity Memorial cemetery to help organize a unique remembrance.

 Order flowers delivered to Mom's gravesite from anywhere

 Even if you can't visit Mom's final resting place, you can order a beautiful silk flower arrangement for her memorial site.
-With , select a bouquet that fits her personality to be hand-placed by trusted professionals, who will send you a photo to share with friends and family.
-Or, select the subscription option so her gravesite is always finely decorated. to see available arrangements that can be placed any time.
+With Cemetery Flowers, select a bouquet that fits her personality to be hand-placed by trusted professionals, who will send you a photo to share with friends and family.
+Or, select the subscription option so her gravesite is always finely decorated.
+Contact the cemetery directly to see available arrangements that can be placed any time.

 Volunteer or give in Mom's honor